Skip to content

 Cassius:

-And remember too, it is Cicero doing this here in the conclusion of Tuscan Disputations where he’s trying to drive home his point about virtue and moral worth and so forth.
-And that might perhaps explain the additional time being given to this here versus own ins.
-But the general context here is clear that Cicero is trying to use these arguments and support of moral worth.
-And I would say that probably influences some of the way he’s interpreting this.
+And remember too, it is Cicero doing this here in the conclusion of Tusculan Disputations, where he’s trying to drive home his point about virtue and moral worth and so forth.
+And that might perhaps explain the additional time being given to this here versus On Ends.
+But the general context here is clear that Cicero is trying to use these arguments in support of moral worth, and I would say that probably influences some of the way he’s interpreting this.
 But yeah, this is definitely more detail than we generally see when we start talking about age and shape and person.
 There certainly must be something behind what Cicero is discussing here.
-It reminds me sort of principle doctrine number nine where you talk about duration, intensity and part of the body that’s affected.
+It reminds me sort of Principal Doctrine Nine, where you talk about duration, intensity, and part of the body that’s affected.
 There is a context to the pleasure that is significant to evaluating it.
 Certainly I could see how age would affect things.
-It’s interesting to consider beauty or shape these other words that are being used such as health duty or reputation.
+It’s interesting to consider beauty or shape — these other words that are being used — such as health, duty, or reputation.
 So there’s something going on here that Cicero is rightly or wrongly interpreting.
-And then in the king condition where he says that in general that this kind of pleasure is desirable, should there be no obstacle, but is never of benefit.
-Benefit is another word.
-What does benefit mean?
-Because there’s no good but pleasure and no evil, but pain in epicurean philosophy, pleasure is desirable because it’s pleasure,
+And then in the King edition where he says that in general this kind of pleasure is desirable should there be no obstacle but is never of benefit — “benefit” is another word.
+What does “benefit” mean?
+Because there’s no good but pleasure and no evil but pain in Epicurean philosophy, and pleasure is desirable because it’s pleasure.

 Joshua:

-And I presume this is Epicurious writing that it can saying 51, I don’t know what text it comes from, but the thing which I’ve never seen before, and we’re going to have to get some people together and find out what he’s talking about here as we go through the week, that the standard of value for these lewd pleasures would be calls obscene pleasures should the epicureans think not be birth position or rank, but beauty, age and shape.
-And I have no conception of anything like that in any of the surviving epicurean texts.
-So this to me is an interesting foothold into another view in epicurean philosophy that we don’t have apparently from everything else that survives unfortunately.
+And I presume this is Epicurus writing in Vatican Saying 51.
+I don’t know what text it comes from, but the thing which I’ve never seen before — and we’re going to have to get some people together and find out what he’s talking about here as we go through the week — is that the standard of value for these pleasures (which Cicero calls obscene) should, the Epicureans think, not be birth, position, or rank, but beauty, age, and shape.
+And I have no conception of anything like that in any of the surviving Epicurean texts.
+So this to me is an interesting foothold into another view in Epicurean philosophy that we don’t have apparently from everything else that survives — unfortunately.
 That also means I don’t know what to make of it at this moment.

 Cassius:

-And focusing on King’s way of saying it, for lewd pleasures upon which they dwell at length are they say easy to satisfy general and within reach of all, and should nature demand them the standard of value should they think not be birth position or rank.
-But beauty, age and shape and abstinence is by no means difficult at the call of either health or duty or reputation.
-So that section about the standard of value should they think, not be birth position or rank, but beauty, age or shape, that’s not something that I can easily relate to other epicurean texts either shape.
-How does shape fit into that birth position or rank seems fairly relatable and beauty and age jumped to mind too, but shape what is shape in that context.
+And focusing on King’s way of saying it: “For lewd pleasures upon which they dwell at length, are they say easy to satisfy, general, and within reach of all, and should nature demand them the standard of value should they think not be birth, position, or rank, but beauty, age, and shape; and abstinence is by no means difficult at the call of either health or duty or reputation.”
+So that section about “the standard of value should they think not be birth, position, or rank, but beauty, age, or shape” — that’s not something that I can easily relate to other Epicurean texts either.
+Shape: how does shape fit into that?
+Birth, position, or rank seems fairly relatable, and beauty and age jump to mind too, but shape — what is shape in that context?

 Joshua:

 I don’t know.
-I was watching an episode of QI recently and they were pulling old words out of a Dr. Samuel Johnson’s dictionary, and one of them was Shape Smith and a shape Smith, which is a word we no longer use, was like a personal trainer, someone who corrects the shape of your body.
+I was watching an episode of QI recently and they were pulling old words out of Dr. Samuel Johnson’s dictionary, and one of them was “Shape-Smith” — a word we no longer use — which was like a personal trainer, someone who corrects the shape of your body.

 Cassius:

 That makes sense too.
-And of course, I suppose we could be talking about the things that Lucretius is alluding to in his famous description of how love can be blind, perhaps that’s it.
-Joshua, I’m not sure I can think of any other examples in Epicurean text about pleasures related to beauty, age, and shape.
+And of course, I suppose we could be talking about the things that Lucretius is alluding to in his famous description of how love can be blind — perhaps that’s it.
+Joshua, I’m not sure I can think of any other examples in Epicurean texts about pleasures related to beauty, age, and shape.

 Joshua:

-The thing that stands out for me is that we’re not estimating them by birth condition or rank.
-In other words, it’s not like these pleasures are only appropriate if you are from a Patricia family.
-These pleasures are only appropriate if you have reached a certain status in society.
-It sounds to me like what Cicero is saying is Epicurus is saying that’s not the standard.
-We’re not looking to aristocrats with our judgment of these things.
-We’re looking to these other standards, but this is such a small little snippet and we know so little about it that I hesitate to make any certain pronouncements on it.
+The thing that stands out for me is that we’re not estimating them by birth, condition, or rank.
+In other words, it’s not like these pleasures are only appropriate if you are from a patrician family, these pleasures are only appropriate if you have reached a certain status in society.
+It sounds to me like what Cicero is saying is that Epicurus is saying that’s not the standard — we’re not looking to aristocrats with our judgment of these things; we’re looking to these other standards.
+But this is such a small little snippet, and we know so little about it, that I hesitate to make any certain pronouncements on it.
 But there’s something interesting here.

 Cassius: